amarpan/how-to-install-and-configure-zshell/README.md

 ![Oh My Shell Configuration Prompt](oh-my-zsh-config-prompt.png)

-Take a look at your command line and you'll notice the difference right away.
+Take a look at your new command line and you should notice the difference right away.

 ![Zsh In Effect](zsh-in-effect.png)